Generic name: Azacitidine [ ay-za-SYE-ti-deen ]

 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.

-- If you are a man and your sex partner gets pregnant while you take azacitidine or within 3 months after your last dose, call your doctor right away.
+- If you are a man and your sex partner gets pregnant while you take azacitidine or within several months after your last dose, call your doctor right away.

 - This medicine may cause harm to the unborn baby if you take it while you are pregnant.

-- If you get pregnant while taking this medicine or within 1 week after your last dose, call your doctor right away.
+- If you get pregnant while taking azacitidine or within several months after the last dose, call your doctor right away.